LuxMiranda/herms/Contributing.md

 ### Easy squeezy
 - Import recipe file
-- Get rid of the requirement for every recipe to have a unit (for things like whole fruit and tortillas)
 - Add categories for recipes (I'm thinking of categories as simply lists of recipes...
 That way, recipes can be part of multiple categories and deleting a category doesn't break your recipes)
 - Make the output... prettier
 - Add better erroneous input handling